***Last updated 21st September 2023***

 When are the increases happening?

-The rise in immigration application fees will take effect on 4th October 2023.
+The rise in immigration application fees took effect on 4th October 2023.

 Partner Visa